-CASH DISBURSEMENTS POLICY AND PROCEDURES (sample)
+CASH DISBURSEMENTS POLICY AND PROCEDURES (sample) (Return to Table of Contents)

-This is the policy ofPresbyterian Church to pay s by check for goods and services purchased by the church.
-Below are s adopted by the Session to carry out this policy: 1.
+• This is the policy ofPresbyterian Church to pay vendors s by check for goods and services purchased by the church.
+Below are policies s adopted by the Session to carry out this policy: 1.
 The Treasurer will see that credit arrangements are set up with vendors.
 It is suggested that purchases normally be made only from these vendors where credit has been established.
-2. Disbursements will be made after receiving a check request form (voucher).
-The voucher must be signed by a person authorized to make the request and have an original invoice or other supporting documentation attached. a.
+2. Disbursements will be made after receiving a check request form 4. (voucher).
+The voucher must be signed by a person authorized to make the request and have an original invoice or other supporting documentation attached.
 Session should annually approve a list of person's who can authorize payments. b.
 Treasurer should annually prepare and give to authorizers a list of accounts and account numbers for ease of preparing vouchers.
 3. The church shall obtain taxpayer ID numbers from unincorporated vendors.
 Payments of \$600 or more to unincorporated vendors in any year will be reported on a Form 1099.
 4. Checks will be written and payments disbursed at least every two weeks, please plan carefully around those dates.
 5. Checks will be signed by Checks over \$ require two signatures.
 Current bank resolutions and signature cards are on file at the bank and copies are held with other backup information in the safe or file at the church office.
 6. Petty Cash - Purchases under \$20 may be paid from petty cash.
 All receipts shall be maintained for all petty cash disbursements.
 Petty cash should be reconciled on a monthly basis.
-Petty Cash will be kept 7. in a secure location designated as Church credit cards will be obtained for the use of 1. - 7.
-Receipts for credit purchases will be turned in with detailed information regarding the purchase.
-The Treasurer will match receipts with bills

-- n before paying and will record the expenses in the church financial records. - Discretionary funds will normally be paid to the vendor on the recipient's behalf.
-Example: Pay rent or utilities to the gas and electric company or landlord on behalf of an individual.
-Food vouchers or grocery store gift certificates will be purchased and issued to an individual. - Bank accounts shall be reconciled monthly by someone who is not authorized to write or sign checks. - 10.
-Blank checks should be stored in a safe or locked storage. - 11.
-Other items unique to your church...
+Petty Cash will be kept in a secure location designated as 7.
+Church credit cards will be obtained for the use of Receipts for credit purchases will be turned in with detailed information regarding the purchase.
+The Treasurer will match receipts with bills before paying and will record the expenses in the church financial records.
+8. Discretionary funds will normally be paid to the vendor on the recipient's behalf.
+Example: Pay rent or utilities to the gas and electric individual.9.
+Bank accounts shall be reconciled monthly by someone who is not authorized to write or sign checks.